Two Light Easy Reading Books

 Mrs. Funnybones is a collection of short and funny essays based on the author’s observations on her life and the people around her.

-This book has got 3.5 stars on goodreads.
-I guess that’s because the author is an ex-movie star, wife and daughter of famous movie stars, and is a popular newspaper columnist.
-The book read like a poorly edited, hastily put-together collection of blog posts, journal entries, and newspaper columns.
+This book has 3.5 stars on Goodreads.
+I guess that’s because the author is an ex-movie star, the wife and daughter of famous movie stars, and a popular newspaper columnist.
+The book reads like a poorly edited, hastily put-together collection of blog posts, journal entries, and newspaper columns.

 For someone so famous, she leads a pretty boring life.
-Thankfully, she does have a way with words, and manages to extract comic material from mother-in-law issues, misbehaving kids, crazy relatives.
+Thankfully, she does have a way with words and manages to extract comic material from mother-in-law issues, misbehaving kids, and crazy relatives.
 Still, there is nothing particularly interesting about it.

 She also has a rather heavy-handed touch with the humor.
 It’s funny in the first couple of essays, but gets tired really fast.
 She’s the type of writer who is genuinely funny in short bursts (perfect as a columnist in fact), but a whole book in her voice was a bit too much for me.